 Swimming pools are common in Atlanta, where the temperature touches 90 degrees Fahrenheit in the middle of summer.
 Pools at community centers, hotels, and private homes can pose serious hazards to visitors – especially young children.
 Pool owners may be liable for many of these tragedies for failure to maintain safe premises.
-Talk to the experienced attorneys at Butler Prather LLP for more information about swimming pool injury and wrongful death claims in Atlanta.
+Talk to the experienced Georgia pool accident attorneys at Butler Prather LLP for more information about swimming pool injury and wrongful death claims in Atlanta.

 The CDC reports that every day, an average of 10 people die from unintentional drowning.
 About two of these 10 are children under the age of 14.
 Children ages one to four are at the highest risk of accidental drowning, with the majority of incidents occurring in home swimming pools.
 Lack of adult supervision, unsafe personal flotation devices, and failure to keep curious children out of pools are common situations contributing to accidental drowning tragedies.
 These are issues that proper care can prevent.